-Global Targets & Standards SDG 2.2: By 2030, end all forms of malnutrition, including achieving by 2025, the internationally agreed targets on stunting and wasting in children under-five.
+SDG 2.2: By 2030, end all forms of malnutrition, including achieving by 2025, the internationally agreed targets on wasting and stunting in children under-five.

-40% reduction in stunting (height for age) in under-five children and reduce and maintain childhood wasting (weight for age) to less than 5% as per the 2025 targets set in the 2012 World Health Assembly Resolution.
+Reduce and maintain childhood wasting (weight for age) in under-five children to less than 5% & ensure 40% reduction in stunting (height for age) in under-five children as per the 2025 targets set in the 2012 World Health Assembly Resolution.